hopsoft/ellington/README.md

 Ellington's nomenclature is taken from New York's subway system.
-We've found that drawing parallels to the physical world helps us reason more clearly about the complexities of the software we write.
+We've found that drawing parallels to the physical world helps us reason more clearly about the complexities of software.

+### Lexicon

+- Context
+- State
+- Network
+- Route
+- Line
+- Station
+- Connection
+- Transfer

 ![Ellington Diagram](https://raw.github.com/hopsoft/ellington/master/doc/diagram.png)